Elmwood Infant School and Nursery is now open to all pupils. Please send your child to school as normal.

 If your child, or their bubble, has to isolate due to coronavirus then please download the relevant home learning packs below to support your child’s learning from home.
 If you have any questions then please contact us:

-In addition we have produced this covid-19 ‘do’s and dont’s’ to help explain what to do if you, someone in your household or your child shows symptoms of covid-19.
+We have produced this covid-19 ‘do’s and dont’s’ to help explain what to do if you, someone in your household or your child shows symptoms of covid-19.

 Attendance Information – Please take time to download and read our updated attendance policy for covid-19.